Quinoa in Baby Food Recipes – When Can Baby Have Quinoa? Age for Introducing Quinoa: 8-10 months

 Creamy Quinoa & Bananas

-In medium saucepan, combine ingredients and simmer on low for approximately 10 minutes.
+Step 1: In medium saucepan, combine ingredients and simmer on low for approximately 10 minutes.
 You are simply warming the ingredients and not cooking them.
-Please watch this closely so that the quinoa is not reduced to a pastey thickness.
+Please watch this closely so that the quinoa is not reduced to a pasty thickness.

 Foods Good to Mix With Quinoa